msillano/tuyaDAEMON/tuyaDAEMON/README.md

  3) _Tuya devices_ can update their own firmware version via **OTA**: for the user, this is an investment guarantee, but it can introduce problems when the software (`tuyapi` and `tuya-smart-device`) is not updated: some device messages can't be decoded (see [issue#17](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/27)).

- 4) Tuyapi sometimes finds an error message from devices: `"json obj data invalid"`: the source of this is not clear (see [issue#246](https://github.com/codetheweb/tuyapi/issues/246)), maybe a catch-all error message, but the best interpretation is "_the required operation is not available_".
+ 4) Tuyapi sometimes finds an error message from devices: `"json obj data invalid"`: the source of this is not clear (see [issue#246](https://github.com/codetheweb/tuyapi/issues/246)), maybe a catch-all error message, but the best interpretation is "_the required operation is not available_" (see also [here](https://github.com/msillano/tuyaDAEMON/wiki/50.-Howto:-add-a-new-device-to-tuyaDAEMON#11-test-getset-bad-response-2--json-obj-data-unvalid)).

  5) Each _Tuya device_ can only make a limited number of simultaneous MQTT connections.
 This number, which differs from device to device, can be low: in this case, the device will close the tuyaDEAMON connection when one or more apps (smartLife, Tuya smart, google home ...) are active.
 Fortunately, I only found a few devices with very low potential connections.